okeyobia/Lab-one/README.md

 # Lab-one
-Programe that hows how to use controll structure in java It also shows the use of conditional statement
+Programme that shows how to use control structure in java It also shows the use of conditional statement.

+## Usage
+Clone the repo and import as a maven project in your IDE